SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 > Justification is by faith alone (Eph 2:8-10; Gal 2:16,21; 3:10-12; 5:4; Ro 3:20,28), but the faith that saves is never alone in the person justified (1Jn 2:3-6; 3:6-10; 5:3-4 Jn 14:15,21; 15:10). &mdash; True Meaning Of Faith Alone

-❌ 80's teachers will attempt convince you that the statement, &ldquo;*We are justified by faith alone, but the faith that justifies is never alone*&rdquo; is contradictory, politely inform them that they are mistaken, and that both logic and English grammar disagree with their assessment.
+❌ 80's teachers will attempt to convince you that the statement, &ldquo;*We are justified by faith alone, but the faith that justifies is never alone*&rdquo; is contradictory, politely inform them that they are mistaken, and that both logic and English grammar disagree with their assessment.
 Then explain the following to them politely:

 ✔️ There are two different verbs in the two halves of the sentence, which makes it clear that &ldquo;*faith alone*&rdquo; in the first half of the expression is functioning in a different way from &ldquo;*faith alone*&rdquo; in the second half.
 In the first half &ldquo;*faith alone*&rdquo; modifies &ldquo;*justified,*&rdquo; and in the second half it modifies &ldquo;*is.*&rdquo;